 Ann Marie Olivo-Shaw, who grew up on and studied the sociolinguistics of Long Island, thinks the various pockets of southern Italian immigrants could understand each other, sort of, a little.
 (Jersey Italians are not, linguistically, distinct from New York or Rhode Island or Philadelphia Italians when speaking Italian.)
 Generally being fairly close in proximity, even if they were only speaking similar languages, they would necessarily have some cultural similarities.
 Culinarily similarities also abound: less meat-heavy, more like Provence or Greece in the use of seafood, vegetables, and even, rare for western Europe, spice.
 (Capicola and mozzarella are, probably, creations of southern Italy, though there are versions elsewhere and Italians love to argue about who invented what.)

 And they shared some qualities linguistically as well.
-Let’s do a fun experiment and take three separate linguistic trends from southern Italian dialects and combine them all to show how one Standard Italian word can be so thoroughly mangled in the U.S.
+Let’s do a fun experiment and take three separate linguistic trends from southern Italian dialects and combine them all to show how one Standard Italian word can be so thoroughly mangled in the United States.

-First: “The features that you'll find across a lot of these dialects, and one that you still hear a lot in southern Italy today, is vowels at the ends of words are pronounced very very softly, and usually as more of an 'uh' vowel,” says Olivo-Shaw.
+First: “The features that you’ll find across a lot of these dialects, and one that you still hear a lot in southern Italy today, is vowels at the ends of words are pronounced very very softly, and usually as more of an ‘uh’ vowel,” says Olivo-Shaw.
 D’Imperio is a little more extreme, calling it “vowel deletion.”
-Basically: if the final syllable is a vowel?
+Basically, if the final syllable is a vowel?
 You can get rid of it.
-Vowel deletion is common amongst many languages, and is done for the same reason that, sometimes, vowels are added: to make the flow from one word to another more seamless.
-It's easiest, in terms of muscle movement, to transition from a vowel to a consonant and vice versa.
-A vowel to a vowel is difficult; in English, that's why we have "a" versus "an" in phrases like "a potato" or "an apple."
-Some Italian words that would follow food words, like prepositions or articles, would start with a vowel, and it's easier to just remove it so you don't have to do the vowel-to-vowel transition.
+Vowel deletion is common in many languages, and is done for the same reason that, sometimes, vowels are added: to make the flow from one word to another more seamless.
+It’s easiest, in terms of muscle movement, to transition from a vowel to a consonant and vice versa.
+A vowel to a vowel is difficult.
+In English, that’s why we have “a” versus “an” in phrases like “a potato” or “an apple.”
+Some Italian words that would follow food words, such as prepositions or articles, would start with a vowel, and it’s easier to just remove it so you don’t have to do the vowel-to-vowel transition.

 Second: “A lot of the ‘o’ sounds will be, as we call it in linguistics, raised, so it’ll be pronounced more like ‘ooh’,” says Olivo-Shaw.
 Got it: O=Ooh.